Family

 Disneyland vs California Adventure

 If you’re in-between the two parks, I would choose Disneyland.
 I just love walking down Main Street.
 But it was always our plan to go to both, mainly to experience Pixar Pier.
-My girls love Toy Story, so there was no missing that.
+My girls love Toy Story, so so missing it wasn’t an option.
+But I would love to get them to Toy Story Land at WDW someday.

 Disney California Adventure park has some great options for adults and older kids.
 And it’s got that west coast flair.
 Ha.
 There were a lot of rides we could and would not do with two young children, and I’m pregnant so there were a lot of rides that were off-limits for me, too.

 I chose The Disneyland Hotel since it’s less expensive than the Grand Californian, and I wasn’t crazy about the lodge decor anyway.
 We stayed in one room with two full beds, and each shared a bed with one of the girls.
-They alternated waking up really early so that was fun, but what can you do?
+I didn’t love it, and I know there are perks, like the Magic Hour where you get early entry to the park.
+It’s only 30 extra minutes, and we’re not early risers.

 Disneyland with young kids